DavidMinarsch/aea-dev/content/blog/intro/index.md

 Besides enabling Fetch.ai's vision of a DLT enabled multi-stakeholder multi-agent system I was personally also inspired by the challenge of creating a framework which allowed any user to run software under their full control, without reliance on a third party, and have that software work for them.

-Fortunately, at Fetch.ai my colleagues Ali Hosseini and Marco Favorito were equally excited and committed to developimg a framework and provided the necessary background from MAS and (symbolic) AI.
+Fortunately, at Fetch.ai my colleagues Ali Hosseini and Marco Favorito were equally excited and committed to developing a framework and provided the necessary background from MAS and (symbolic) AI.
 Senior management at Fetch.ai also backed the idea and provided the necessary support for its development.

 ## Framework design